bel28kent/hum-parser/docs/parsers-and-converters.md

 the list of Records.

 `spine-parser` separates spines in a HumdrumFile and returns them as a list.
-Note that a GlobalSpine only contains data from Records typed as TOKEN, so a GlobalSpine will be smaller than a HumdrumFile if the latter contains references or comments.
+Note that a GlobalSpine only contains data from Records typed as TOKEN or LOCAL-COMMENT, so a GlobalSpine will be smaller than a HumdrumFile if the latter contains references or global comments.

 ## Converters
 Converters serve two purposes: (1) to map parsed Humdrum data onto a graph and